rzl-zone/ziggy-route/README.md

 ## JavaScript frameworks

 > [!NOTE]
-> Many applications don't need the additional setup described here—the `@rzlRoutes` Blade directive makes Rzl Ziggy's `route()` function and config available globally, including within bundled JavaScript files.
+> Many applications don't need the additional setup described here—the `@rzlRoutes` Blade directive makes Rzl Ziggy-Route `route()` function and config available globally, including within bundled JavaScript files.

-If you are not using the `@rzlRoutes` Blade directive, you can import Rzl Ziggy's `route()` function and configuration directly into JavaScript/TypeScript files.
+If you are not using the `@rzlRoutes` Blade directive, you can import Rzl Ziggy-Route `route()` function and configuration directly into JavaScript/TypeScript files.

-### Generating and importing Rzl Ziggy's configuration
+### Generating and importing Rzl Ziggy-Route configuration

 Rzl Ziggy provides an Artisan command to output its config and routes to a file: